 A note about ARIA problems and WordPress plugins

-Depending upon how you’re adding content to your WordPress website, it is likely that you may encounter an incorrectly added ARIA hidden attribute that is being inserted into your post or page by a third-party plugin.
-If this is the case, you likely cannot remove aria-hidden="true"
+Depending upon how you’re adding content to your WordPress website, it is likely that you may encounter an incorrectly added ARIA hidden attribute that is being inserted into your WordPress site by a third-party plugin.
+If this is the case, you may not be able to remove aria-hidden="true"

 and correct the error.